r3v5/koob/README.md

 # koob

-★ The aim of this assignment is to develop a book reservation web site using PHP and MySQL database.
+★ The aim of this assignment is to develop a book reservation web site using PHP, MySQL database and Apache Web Server.
 The application will allow users to search for and reserve library books.
 Specifically, the application will enable the following:

 Library functionality- the users should be allowed to: